Enfield Square: History

 The property was sold by J.P.
-Morgan Chase through online auction company Ten-X.com on December 12, 2018 for $10.85 million, however, the buyer was not identified.
-On January 15, 2019, it was announced that the property was purchased by New York-based Namdar Realty Group.
+Morgan Chase through online auction company Ten-X.com on December 12, 2018, for $10.85 million, however, the buyer was not identified.
+On January 15, 2019, it was announced that the property was purchased by a group consisting of New York-based Namdar Realty Group, Mason Asset Management and Hakimi Global, Inc. Macy's retained ownership of the portion of the mall that the Macy's store formerly occupied on the west end of the mall.

-On January 25, 2020, the Enfield Planning and Zoning Commission unanimously voted to approve Namdar Realty Group's proposal to resubdivide the property into 13 parcels as part of a redevelopment plan.
+On January 25, 2020, the Enfield Planning and Zoning Commission unanimously voted to approve Namdar Realty Group's proposal to resubdivide the property from 8 parcels into 13 as part of a redevelopment plan.

+On April 2, 2020, Macy's sold its portion of the mall to Enfield Square Realty, LLC, which is controlled by Mason Asset Management.

+On March 12, 2021, Namdar Realty Group sold the portion of the mall that Target occupies to 90 Enfield Square Holdings, LLC.

-During the summer of 2022, the roof covering the old Macy's store collapsed.
+During the summer of 2022, the roof covering the former Macy's store collapsed.
 The Town of Enfield has stepped in to remediate this dangerous situation after numerous requests to the landlord have gone unanswered.
 A lien of $44,000 has been placed on the property to cover the cost of the work performed.

+In May 2023, public safety personnel were conducting a training exercise inside the mall when a large breach in the roof was noted and reported to the Fire Marshall and the Chief Building Inspector.
+On July 14, The Town of Enfield, after more than two months of discussions with Namdar, warned tenants that if Namdar refuses to repair the breach in the roof, the entire mall, including the Target and the Cinemark theater, will be forced to shutter permanently, as it impairs the ability of the structure's fire suppression system to operate properly, posing a dangerous hazard towards the mall and therefore, making the mall unsafe to occupy.

+On November 13, 2023, Cinemark announced it would be closing the Enfield Square Mall location on December 6, 2023.

+In January 2024, Bath & Body Works relocated out of the mall to the nearby Enfield Commons.

+In February 2025, Party City closed permanently due the company going out of business.